Signs of Cannabis Exposure in Your Pets

 Your pet may inadvertently be exposed to cannabis residue that has been dropped on the ground or left on a surface, even if you do not use it, with the use of medical marijuana on the rise.

-Pets can also suffer from second-hand smoke inhalation from exposure to smoke from medical or recreational marijuana products.
+Pets can also suffer from second-hand smoke inhalation from exposure to smoke from medical or recreational cannabis products.

 Signs of excess cannabis exposure in pets include:

 - Dilated pupils

 - Bloodshot eyes

 Seizures, coma and death rarely may occur at high doses.
 Signs of THC (tetrahydrocannabinol, the main psychoactive compound) toxicity may occur within one or two hours of ingestion and signs may resolve by the following day.

 Dog deaths have been rarely reported, but an American study in 2012 reported two dogs died after eating medical grade THC-containing butter.

 THC-rich products can be added to other products such as brownies.
 This could produce a double risk because of the THC and the chocolate; the latter is also toxic to pets.

 If you Suspect your Pet has been Exposed